-Mega Evolution has finally arrived in Pokémon Go and with it, Mega Raids!
+Mega Evolution has arrived in Pokémon Go and with it, Mega Raids!
 A whole new class of Raids, Mega Raids let you and your friends challenge a Mega Evolved Pokémon.
 These are some of the most challenging Raids yet, but we here at iMore got your back!
 Mega Gengar is back and we have everything you need to know to take on its Mega Raid.
 And be sure to check out our best Pokémon Go accessories so you can be fully equipped on your Pokémon Journey!

 Who is Mega Gengar in Pokémon Go?

 The Mega Evolution of Gen I's Ghost and Poison type, Gengar, Mega Gengar isn't just an incredibly strong Mega Pokémon, but also a big fan favorite.
 It's easy to see why; just look at him!
 A mischievous prankster, Gengar hides in the shadows of people and Pokémon alike.
 It also can fly, possess others, and even absorbs the warmth from its surroundings, literally chilling the air.